Semiyye/Semiyye/README.md

 - 👋 Hi, I’m @Semiyye
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on people
+- 💞️ I’m looking to collaborate on peoples
-- 📫 How to reach me ...
+- 📫 How to reach me kerimovasemiyye@gmail.com

 <!---
 Semiyye/Semiyye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.